Dmitry Galkovsky: Duckspeak

-Galkovsky compiled an anthology of "typical" Soviet poetry, referencing the Orwellian term Уткоречь (Duckspeak) as a title.
+Galkovsky compiled an anthology of 'typical' Soviet poetry, using the Orwellian term Уткоречь (Duckspeak) as its title.
 It was first published online in 1997 and in print in 2002.
-In the introduction, Galkovsky argues that earlier anthologies of the Soviet poetry featured a disproportionally large number of Russian silver age poets, whose aesthetic views were largely carried over from pre-revolutionary times, and rejected by the Soviet order.
-Furthermore, in Galkovsky's opinion, a truly "representative" collection should include the most "typical" poems in a certain category, rather than the "best" ones.
+In the introduction, Galkovsky argues that earlier anthologies of Soviet poetry featured a disproportionately large number of Russian Silver Age poets, whose aesthetic views were largely carried over from pre‑revolutionary times and were rejected by the Soviet order.
+Furthermore, in Galkovsky's opinion, a truly 'representative' collection should include the most 'typical' poems in a certain category, rather than the 'best' ones.
 Thus, Duckspeak samples many obscure and provincial Soviet poets in addition to more acclaimed ones.

-The poems are categorized by subject.
+The poems are categorised by subject.
 The subjects covered by the anthology include: